 Assistance from Pennsylvania community action agencies.

 Whether you need a grant for paying bills or full time employment, your local community action agency in Pennsylvania may be able to help.
-The non-profit organizations offer a number of services to low income families and those faced with poverty.
+The non-profit organizations near you offer a number of services to low income families and those faced with poverty.

-The specific programs and resources offered by each agency will vary and depend on funding and other conditions.
+The specific programs and resources offered by each agency listed below will vary and depend on funding and other conditions.
 In general, families can receive short term financial assistance at the same time as longer term stability.
 This can include career counseling, job training, educations, and financial counseling.

 Grants and financial aid from community action agencies

 A number of Outreach programs are administered.
 Many provide emergency assistance, cash grants, service planning, crisis intervention and case management to low income and economically disadvantaged families and individuals.

 Depending on resources, assistance can include assistance with food pantry referrals.
 Emergency rent, housing and energy bill payments may be offered.
 Agencies can also team up with the Pennsylvania Department of Public Welfare to offer additional rent help.